utdata/icj-setting-up/macintosh.md

 ### If we get into Python

 * Install [miniconda](https://conda.io/miniconda.html).
 Use the Python 3.6 version.
 Miniconda is python package manager.
-You are welcome to install the full [Anaconda](https://conda.io/docs/user-guide/install/index.html), but it takes much more space on your computer.
+You are welcome to install the full [Anaconda](https://conda.io/docs/user-guide/install/index.html), but it takes more space on your computer.